 Transfer to a high-speed blender and add remaining Alfredo Sauce ingredients.
 Blend until completely smooth.

 Pro Tip: This recipe calls for 1/2 a batch of creamy cauliflower sauce.
 Consider making a whole batch and store the extra in the freezer for up to 2 months.
 This makes the perfect skinny alfredo sauce for a quick and easy meal.

 Step Two – Prepare the Potatoes and Onions

 While the cauliflower cooks, prepare the potatoes.
-Peel and slice the potatoes into thin slices (about 1/8″ thick).
+Peel and slice the potatoes into thin slices (about 1/8″ thick) and set aside.
 For the best results, I recommend using a mandoline slicer.